-World powers and Iran have failed to secure a breakthrough at talks on Tehran's nuclear program and set no date for more political negotiations, agreeing only on a technical follow-up meeting in İstanbul on July 3.
+World powers and iran have failed to secure a breakthrough at talks on Tehran's nuclear program and set no date for more political negotiations, agreeing only on a technical follow-up meeting in Istanbul on July 3.

-EU foreign policy chief Catherine Ashton said after two days of talks in Moscow on Tuesday that significant differences remained.
+EU foreign policy chief Catherine Ashton said after two days of talks in moscow on Tuesday that significant differences remained.
 “We set out our respective positions in what were detailed, tough and frank exchanges,” Ashton, who led a six-power delegation at the talks, told reporters.
 “We have begun to tackle critical issues.
 However, it remains clear that there are significant gaps between the substance of the two positions.”
 She added: “The choice is Iran's.
 We expect Iran to decide whether it is willing to make diplomacy work to focus on concrete confidence-building steps, and to address the concerns of the international community.”

 Iranian's chief negotiator, Saeed Jalili, told a separate news conference that he hoped a date would be agreed for new political talks after the İstanbul meeting, which will address unspecified technical details.

 If talks fail, financial markets could be hit by fears of conflict in the Middle East and of higher oil prices because Israel has threatened to attack Iranian nuclear sites if diplomacy fails to stop Iran getting the bomb.
 Tehran denies any such aim and says its nuclear program is purely for non-military purposes.

 Jalili said the Moscow talks had been more serious and realistic than previous negotiations but also condemned UN resolutions punishing Iran over its nuclear program and reiterated that Tehran's aim was not to secure an atomic arsenal.
 “Moving along the constructive path of negotiations and cooperation can bring about a future success of talks,” he said.